What is a dermatologist?

-Dermatologists are in the best position to understand you and your skin condition and provide specialist treatment where required.
+Dermatologists are in the best position to understand you and your skin and provide expert treatment.

 What problems do dermatologists manage?